How to Shut Off Utilities in an Emergency

 How to Shut Off Natural Gas

 Natural gas leaks can be dangerous, so it’s important that every household member knows how to shut off natural gas in an emergency.
 Of course, different homes have different gas meter configurations, and, therefore, the shut-off procedures vary slightly.
-But it’s likely that you’ll need an adjustable pipe or crescent wrench to perform the task, says FEMA.

 Contact your local gas company in advance to help determine what your home requires, and the exact steps for shutting off the gas.
 It might even be a good idea to post instructions somewhere near the meter.
-If at any point, though, you smell gas or hear a hissing noise, FEMA advises that you get everyone out of the house.
+If at any point, though, you smell gas or hear a hissing noise, Ready.gov advises that you get everyone out of the house.
 Contact your gas company immediately.